 The various re-releases.
-So far there have been four.
-Two for the GameCube that were actually free promotional disksnote One was given out as a bonus to those who pre-ordered The Legend of Zelda: The Wind Waker and also included Master Quest, and the other was part of a ZeldaCompilation Re-release bundled with new Gamecubes. that weren't available outside of said promotions.
+So far there have been five.
+Two for the Nintendo GameCube that were actually free promotional disksnote One was given out as a bonus to those who pre-ordered The Legend of Zelda: The Wind Waker and also included Master Quest, and the other was part of a ZeldaCompilation Re-release bundled with new Gamecubes. that weren't available outside of said promotions.
 One for the Virtual Console on the Wii, which was its first generally available release since the N64 original.
-The remake for Nintendo 3DS, which came 5 years later after the Virtual Console version and 13 years after the original game.
+The remake for Nintendo 3DS, which came 5 years after the Virtual Console version and 13 years after the original game.
 And the Wii UVirtual Console rerelease 4 years later.
-However, some people make it look like Nintendo rereleases the game almost every year for easy cash grab.
+However, some people make it look like Nintendo rereleases the game almost every year for an easy cash grab.

 While Navi interrupts you often in the early game portions, and her "Hey, listen!" can be annoying as well, you don't have to listen to her pieces of advice unless she actually does interrupt you, which she does far less often as the game goes on.
 However, some fans make her sound worse than she really is, by making it sound like she interrupts you nearly every two minutes, and goes out of her way to annoy you every two seconds with her "Hey, listen!".
 Also she technically never even SAYS "Hey, Listen!"
 She'll call out to you with a "Hey!" to get your attention, which you are free to ignore.
 It's only if you ask her to speak that she'll say "Listen".
 Also if you're targeting something she has advice on, she'll even say "Watch out!" or "Look!" depending on if it's a monster or a thing.